Children and education, young woman at work as educator reading book to boys and girls in park

 Financial education for caregivers.

-Summer Care began in 2005 to assist low-income, working families with childcare.
-The program has evolved over time to its current form — impacting both adult financial stability and youth education goals.
+For more than a decade, the program has impacted both adult financial stability and youth education goals.
 Children attend one of our carefully selected summer camps in Hillsborough or Pinellas counties.

 SUMMER CARE’S GOALS

-1. To address summer learning loss disparities of low-income children
+1. To address summer learning loss disparities of children from ALICE households

-2. To provide free, enriching summer camps/childcare during the summer for low-income families
+2. To provide free, enriching summer camps/childcare during the summer for ALICE families

 3. To provide reading support during the summer camps/childcare